-A judge must not independently investigate facts in a case and must consider only the evidence presented, unless otherwise authorized by law.
-For example, a A judge is statutorily authorized to investigate and consult witnesses informally in small claims cases.
+A judge is statutorily authorized to investigate and consult witnesses informally in small claims cases.
 Code of Civil Procedure section 116.520, subdivision (c).

 (8) A judge shall dispose of all judicial matters fairly, promptly, and efficiently.
-A judge shall manage the courtroom in a manner that provides all litigants the opportunity to have their matters fairly adjudicated in accordance with the law.\
+A judge shall manage the courtroom in a manner that provides all litigants the opportunity to have their matters fairly adjudicated in accordance with the law.

 The obligation of a judge to dispose of matters promptly and efficiently must not take precedence over the judge's obligation to dispose of the matters fairly and with patience.
-For example, when a litigant is self-represented, a judge has the discretion to take reasonable steps, appropriate under the circumstances and consistent with the law\ and the canons, to enable the litigant to be heard.
+For example, when a litigant is self-represented, a judge has the discretion to take reasonable steps, appropriate under the circumstances and consistent with the law and the canons, to enable the litigant to be heard.
 A judge should monitor and supervise cases so as to reduce or eliminate dilatory practices, avoidable delays, and unnecessary costs.
-A judge should encourage and seek to facilitate settlement, but parties should not feel coerced into surrendering the right to have their controversy resolved by the courts.

-Prompt disposition of the court's business requires a judge to devote adequate time to judicial duties, to be punctual in attending court and expeditious in determining matters under submission, and to require\ that court officials, litigants, and their lawyers cooperate with the judge to that end.
+Prompt disposition of the court's business requires a judge to devote adequate time to judicial duties, to be punctual in attending court and expeditious in determining matters under submission, and to require that court officials, litigants, and their lawyers cooperate with the judge to those ends.

-(9) A judge shall not make any public comment about a pending\ or impending\ proceeding in any court, and shall not make any nonpublic comment that might substantially interfere with a fair trial or hearing.
-The judge shall require\ similar abstention on the part of staff and court personnel subject to the judge's direction and control.
-This Canon does not prohibit judges from making statements in the course of their official duties or from explaining for public information the procedures of the court, and does not apply to proceedings in which the judge is a litigant in a personal capacity.
-Other than cases in which the judge has personally participated, this Canon does not prohibit judges from discussing in legal education programs and materials, cases and issues pending in appellate courts.
+(9) A judge shall not make any public comment about a pending or impending proceeding in any court, and shall not make any nonpublic comment that might substantially interfere with a fair trial or hearing.
+The judge shall require similar abstention on the part of staff and court personnel subject to the judge's direction and control.
+This canon does not prohibit judges from making statements in the course of their official duties or from explaining the procedures of the court, and does not apply to proceedings in which the judge is a litigant in a personal capacity.
+Other than cases in which the judge has personally participated, this canon does not prohibit judges from discussing, in legal education programs and materials, cases and issues pending in appellate courts.
 This educational exemption does not apply to cases over which the judge has presided or to comments or discussions that might interfere with a fair hearing of the case.

-The requirement that judges abstain from public comment regarding a pending\ or impending\ proceeding continues during any appellate process and until final disposition.
-A judge shall make reasonable efforts to ascertain whether a case is pending\ or impending\ before commenting on it.
-This Ccanon does not prohibit a judge from commenting on proceedings in which the judge is a litigant in a personal capacity, but in cases such as a writ of mandamus where the judge is a litigant in an official capacity, the judge must not comment publicly.
+The requirement that judges abstain from public comment regarding a pending or impending proceeding continues during any appellate process and until final disposition.
+A judge shall make reasonable efforts to ascertain whether a case is pending or impending before commenting on it.
+This canon does not prohibit a judge from commenting on proceedings in which the judge is a litigant in a personal capacity, but in cases such as a writ of mandamus where the judge is a litigant in an official capacity, the judge must not comment publicly.